notspecia/HTML-CSS/README.md

 ## To fix

 1. complete the FOOTER and the documentation of exercise n 3  (responsive-page section 9)

 2. re-check all the past exsercise

+3. read and complete the exercise, and take some notes about section 10 (SCSS)